 Layers are essentially a way of stacking multiple images on top of each other.
-This can be useful for many reasons, such as combining images to create a composite, or adding text or effects to an image.
+This can be useful for many reasons, such as combining images to create a composite or adding text or effects to an image.

 Layers in Affinity Photo allow you to organize your images and work on them more efficiently.
 For example, you can create a layer for each element in your composition, such as the background, foreground, and middle ground.

-Layers are like a stack of books on top of each other.
-The bottom book is the background, and each book above it represents a layer.
-Unless, the book at the top is transparent, you cannot see the underlying books through the pages of the top book.
+Layers are like a stack of books on top of each other – The bottom book is the background, and each book above it represents a layer.
+Unless the book at the top is transparent, you cannot see the underlying books through the pages of the top book.

 The opacity of a layer controls how much of the layer or layers below is visible.
 The way layers work and which parts are visible is all in your hands.
-The order of your layers, which layers are visible, the layers’ settings and the use of child layers all affect the outcome of your design.
+The order of your layers, which layers are visible, the layers’ settings, and the use of child layers all affect the outcome of your design.

-At the bottom of the Layers Panel, you may choose to ‘Edit All Layers‘, create a ‘Mask Layer’, apply an ‘Adjustment’, pick ‘Layer Effects’ and add ‘Live Filters’.
-Additionally, you can ‘Group Layers’, add a new pixel layer or remove a layer.
+At the bottom of the Layers Panel, you may choose to ‘Edit All Layers‘, create a ‘Mask Layer’, apply an ‘Adjustment’.
+You can also pick ‘Layer Effects’ and add ‘Live Filters’.
+Additionally, you can ‘Group Layers’, add a new pixel layer, or remove a layer.